lukehspencer/nba-mvp-predictor/README.md

 Analysis of NBA mvp voting results, player statistics, and team performace data to predict MVP winners using Python and machine learning.

 ## Overview
-Built a Random Forest classifier that analyzes NBA player, team, and mvp voting data from 1991-2024 to predict MVP voting rankings.
-This project was completed in June 2025 and was based on the 3-part tutorial series by Dataquest.
+Built a Random Forest classifier that analyzes NBA player, team, and mvp voting data from 1991-2024 and predicts MVP voting rankings.
+This project was originally completed in June 2025 and was based on the 3-part tutorial series by Dataquest.

 ## Data
 - Player statistics and performance metrics